tmm/www/blog/_posts/2014-08-02-in-107-days-i've-collected-500-reports-about-my-life.md

 For me, the power of collecting all this data is simply having all the data.
 I have yet to do anything really significant yet, like one of Felton’s Annual Reports, but I am able to hold myself accountable based on my past behavior.
 I started my nightly reading habit around the same time that I began reporting.

 Every night when I do not want to read and would rather browse aimlessly on my phone, I remember that I have to report at the end of the night.
 If I have not read, then a 0 goes into the data set, which irks me a little.
-Its satisfying to see the in-app visualizations tracking your progress.
+It's satisfying to see the in-app visualizations tracking your progress.

 ![Are you in front of a screen?](/blog/assets/2014/1/reporter5.png)